juliusbrehme/AlgoVerse/README.md

 ![test](./Frontend//images/AlgoverseUseful.png)

 ## Sorting
-Visualize 'Algorithm name'  will start the algorithm and show you the animations of every step to get the array sorted.
-The 'Reset Array' button randomly generates an array so that the user can visualize the algorithm with different data.
+Visualize will start the algorithm and show you the animations of every step to get the array sorted.
+The 'New Array' button randomly generates an array so that the user can visualize the algorithm with different data.

 ![test](./Frontend/images/visualization-sorting-readme.png)